Hackers News Hackers News

 BURP Request Before Fix Showing Successful Interaction with AI Chat Agent (Source: Fog Security)

-Internal users could interact with the AI model unchecked, bypassing the very controls relied upon for access management and strict corporate compliance enforcement.
+While the researchers confirmed that the vulnerability did not facilitate cross-tenant data exposure, it severely compromised intra-account security boundaries.
+Internal users could interact with the AI model unchecked, circumventing the very controls designed for access management and corporate compliance enforcement.

 BURP Request After Fix Showing 401 Unauthorized (Source: fogsecurity)

-BURP Request After Fix Showing 401 Unauthorized (Source: Fog security)
+BURP Request After Fix Showing 401 Unauthorized (Source: Fog Security)

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.